HomeSecurity & PrivacyStar VPN

 Permissions and the honest downsides

 This is the part to read slowly, because free VPNs are where the trade offs hide.
 To work at all, any VPN needs permission to create a network tunnel, so that request is normal and unavoidable.
 What we watch for is everything beyond that.
+Open the app's listing on Google Play, scroll to the data safety section, and read what it says it collects and shares.
+If a free VPN asks for permissions that have nothing to do with networking, like your contacts or your precise location for advertising, that is a reason to pause.
 Star VPN, like most ad supported free apps, leans on advertising to stay free, which means you will see ads and often a prompt to watch one or upgrade to unlock more servers or longer sessions.
-That is the cost of not paying with money.
+That is the cost of not paying with money, and it is a fair trade for some people as long as they go in with eyes open.

 The bigger question with any free VPN is what happens to your traffic data, and this is where honesty matters more than marketing.
+A VPN sees every site you visit while you are connected, so the trust you place in the provider is enormous.
 Free providers have to make revenue somewhere, and some log activity or share data with advertisers, so we would not route banking, work logins, or anything truly sensitive through a free tier we cannot fully verify.
-Read the privacy policy before you commit, and treat a free VPN as a convenience for low stakes browsing rather than a vault.
-A VPN also is not antivirus, so it will not stop a malicious download.
-For that side of things, pairing it with a proper security app like the one in our guide to installing AVG free on Android covers a gap a VPN was never meant to fill.
+A store listing that promises a no logs policy is a good sign, but the providers worth the most trust back that claim with an independent audit you can read, and a small free app usually has not done that.
+Read the privacy policy before you commit, and treat a free VPN as a convenience for low stakes browsing rather than a vault for your private life.

 Alternatives worth a look if Star VPN falls short

 For the strongest protection, a reputable paid VPN removes the data caps, the ads, and most of the guesswork, and it is the route we recommend if you plan to lean on a VPN daily or for anything important.
+You are paying for audited privacy, faster servers, more locations, and features like split tunnelling and a dependable kill switch.
 We compare the standout choices, free and paid, in our roundup of the best VPN apps for Android, which is the right next stop if Star VPN does not quite fit.
 Anonymity is rarely about one app anyway.
 If you also download files, our notes on privacy and anonymity for Android torrent apps explain why a VPN matters there too, and you can explore the wider security and privacy hub for app locks, antivirus, and the other tools that round out a safer phone.

 Frequently asked questions